 - Cover the area with a bandage or wound dressing

 An earlobe rip shouldn’t be left untreated for very long, as you risk the ear becoming deformed or infected.
-This will make treating or repairing it in the long-term more difficult.
-If you’re concerned about an earlobe issue, contact Dr. Obasi today and he can determine whether or not you’re a good candidate for the earlobe repair surgery.
+This will make treating or repairing it in the long term more difficult.
+If you’re concerned about an earlobe issue, contact Dr. Obasi today, and he can determine whether or not you’re a good candidate for earlobe repair surgery.